 If my major calls for MATH104, Finite Mathematics, but I wish to take a harder class, can I do so?

 Your score and your major may automatically place you for MATH104.
 However, with the permission of your advisor and of the Placement Director Dr Sylvester (firstname.lastname@example.org) , you may be allowed to schedule for a more advanced course.

 As with any college course, you may pass a course by exam.
 Forms and procedures are available at Records and Registration or in the Mathematics Department.

 Is algebra required for MATH104?

-· Based on placement testing, some students who have never mastered high school algebra (or who do not remember it) will be required to take either one or two algebra courses ( MATH020 , MATH100) in order to prepare for their first college math course (usually MATH104, 105, 107, or 110).
+Based on placement testing, some students who have never mastered high school algebra (or who do not remember it) will be required to take either the self-paced remedial algebra sequence ( MATH020 /MATH090) in order to prepare for their first college math course (usually MATH104, 105, 107, 110, or 150).